 Recent shows include Intentions at ZAZ 10 Times Square billboards, Collapse of Vision at Equity Gallery New York, Birds Birth at the ASU Emerge Festival and at the PhotoEspaña Festival in Madrid; the curatorial project Happenland at Radiator Gallery in NY; Playground for Drowning Animals; and Transfer and Disappearance at the Media Center by IFP in New York.

 Intentions.
-Transfer and Disappearance II by Eva Davidova is made possible by the Zellerbach Family Foundation.
+Transfer and Disappearance II is produced with the help of Fan Feng (SF) and made possible by the Zellerbach Family Foundation.

 About the Festival Organizers: